pragma-/Plang/README.md

 The `fn` statement returns a reference to the newly defined function.

 #### Type-checking
-Plang uses a flexible system that allows a mixture of dynamic run-time type-inference and static compile-time type-checking, known as Gradual Typing.
+Plang has a flexible type system that allows a mixture of dynamic run-time type-inference and static compile-time type-checking, known as Gradual Typing.

 Type-inference is useful for writing short concise code for embedding or prototyping,